AbigailShockey/genomeClusterReport/README.md

 * ggtree
 * phytools

-Many of these libraries have dependencies that will be installed by default in Rstudio.
+Many of these libraries have dependencies that will be installed by default in RStudio.

 Note: Rendering the report requires a forked repository of ggtree, so you will need to install ggtree using devtools with the following command: